skip navigation

 What equipment do I need?

-All you truly need is a glove and some good athletic shoes to play!
+All you need is a glove and some good athletic shoes to play!
+GAL provides all other equipment needed to play a game.

 Beyond that, here are a few helpful things to know: